 University of Michigan

-American political institutions, bureaucratic delegation, federalism, intergovernmental politics, legislative behavior, public policy, health policy, policy diffusion, state and local politics
+American political institutions, bureaucratic delegation, intergovernmental politics, legislative behavior, public policy, and policy diffusion

 Pamela McCann, Ph.D., is an assistant professor at the USC Sol Price School of Public Policy.
 Dr. McCann previously served as an assistant professor of public affairs at the University of Washington.